reuteras/presentations/ai-en/presentation.md

 ## Disclaimer/warning

 - I will call LLMs for AI
-- I will talk about AI as having personalities.
+- I will talk about AI as having personalities
+- The basis for this presentation was made by Claude

 ---